-More than 350 miles of trails lead to crystal-clear mountain lakes, lacy waterfalls and breathtaking views for hikers of every skill level.
+WALKING & HIKING More than 350 miles of trails lead to crystal-clear mountain lakes, lacy waterfalls and breathtaking views for hikers of every skill level.
 Trails range from easy and flat to vertical ascents that challenge the most experienced hiker.
 If the plans for your trek include an overnight stay in the wilderness, you'll need a wilderness permit.
 See the "Plan Your Visit" chapter for more information.
 The following chart of walks and hikes will give you ideas on where to begin your exploration of the park.
 You may also want to purchase a copy of a self-guiding hiking book available at visitor centers.
-Some trails are temporarily closed due to damage from the 2020 fire season.
-Affected trails will be indicated with an asterisk.
-Hikers should check with NPS for up-to-date trail status.
 Many hiking areas become congested in summer and fall.
 Plan to start your hike early (before 8:00 a.m.) or later in the day (after 3:00 p.m.)
-HIKING SAFETY Please follow these commonsense tips as well as those outlined in the "Park Regulations & Safety" chapter. - Always carry plenty of water and extra food. - Be prepared for a variety of weather conditions; dress in layers and bring rain gear. - Wear comfortable, sturdy shoes or boots and quality outdoor socks. - Hikers should always stay together; avoid hiking alone.
-If you hit the trail as a group, stay as a group. - Keep your party together and set your pace to the slowest hiker. - Plan your route and share your itinerary
+HIKING SAFETY Please follow these commonsense tips as well as those outlined in the "Park Regulations & Safety" chapter.

+- Always carry plenty of water and extra food. - Be prepared for a variety of weather conditions; dress in layers and bring rain gear. - Wear comfortable, sturdy shoes or boots and quality outdoor socks. - Hikers should always stay together; avoid hiking alone.
+If you hit the trail as a group, stay a group. - Keep your party together and set your pace to the slowest hiker. - Plan your route and share your itinerary with a friend so someone can look for you if you don't return as scheduled.
+Be sure to let them know when you return. - Know your limitations and remember that heavy loads, young children or bad weather may slow your progress.